 Hobsons Bay City Council and Maribyrnong City Council are assisting with this program under the direction of WGTP, MTIA by making available their grants application system, and for entering into further agreements with successful applicants.

-Partnerships - Applications are now open
+Partnerships - Applications

 West Gate Neighbourhood Fund–Partnerships will: